 02. Submittal of a Permanent Closure Report.
 The operator must submit a permanent closure report to the Department for review and approval.
 A permanent closure report must be of sufficient detail for the directorDirectors of the Department and DEQ to issue a determination that permanent closure, as defined by Subsection 010.151617 of these rules, has been achieved.
-The permanent closure report shallmust address:(3-18-22)( a.
-The effectiveness of material stabilization; (3-18-22) , b.
+The permanent closure report shallmust address:(3 18 22)( a.
+The effectiveness of material stabilization: (3-18-22)) The effectiveness of material submization, (5 10 22 / b.
 The effectiveness of the water management plan and the adequacy of the monitoring plan;